openworm/owmeta/docs/bittorrent.rst

-* Within the `.pow <https://github.com/openworm/PyOpenWorm/blob/dev/docs/command.rst>`_ directory we have the `credentials.json and token.pickle <https://github.com/openworm/OpenWormData/pull/4>`_ these are for authentication of the Google Drive.
-For the purpose of access control the ``client_secret`` required by ``credentials.json`` will only be shared by PyOpenWorm maintainers.
+* Within the `.owm <https://github.com/openworm/owmeta/blob/dev/docs/command.rst>`_ directory we have the `credentials.json and token.pickle <https://github.com/openworm/OpenWormData/pull/4>`_ these are for authentication of the Google Drive.
+For the purpose of access control the ``client_secret`` required by ``credentials.json`` will only be shared by owmeta maintainers.

 |